viamrobotics/docs/docs/extend/modular-resources/create/_index.md

 1. Edit your custom module with the changes you'd like to make.

 1. Update your custom module's `meta.json` file with the changes, if any.
-   For example, if you have altered your model's name, or adjusted the endpoint path, you'll need to update `meta.json` with these changes.
+   For example, if you have altered your model's name, or adjusted the endpoint name, you'll need to update `meta.json` with these changes.

 1. Run `viam module update` to register the configuration changes to your module (and to `meta.json` if applicable):